-Our experimental design will furthermore allow us to explore additional questions such as the role of time preferences and risk attitudes for the effect of stress on dietary choices.
+Our experimental design will furthermore allow us to explore additional questions such as the role of choice complexity, time preferences and risk attitudes for the effect of stress on dietary choices.

-To study these research questions we propose a two group experimental design with a pre-assignment of experimental conditions at the lab session level ensuring balance in terms of day of the week and time of day.
-Sessions will be pre-assigned to the stress treatment or to the control group.
+To study these research questions we propose a 2x2 experimental design with a pre-assignment of experimental conditions at the lab session level ensuring balance in terms of day of the week and time of day.
+In a first stage, sessions will be pre-assigned to the stress treatment or to the control group.
 In the stress treatment, subjects will be asked to complete a 10 minute block of short incentivised decision tasks.
 While the tasks will be completed individually, incentives are based on the joint performance of randomly assigned "social groups" of 2 subjects to elicit social stress.
 Incorrect answers and incomplete tasks are penalized.
 Time pressure is induced by the tight overall time limit as well as by time penalties and time limits per task.
 Short incentivised knowledge questions will randomly appear on screen over the course of the task block to induce additional stress through distractions.
 Our stress protocol is designed to mimic stressors often experienced by low-socioeconomic mothers: making decisions with consequences for others (e.g. for the family) subject to financial and time constraints as well as distractions (e.g. by children requiring attention).
-The effectiveness of our stress protocol will be tested using a survey question on the perceived stressfulness of the task as well as the change in heart rate and salivary cortisol in response to the task.